kareemwalid/Ringzer0-Web-CTF-Solve/README.md

 ### Second : Decode This Unicode char.
 The Best Site For This stuff is (http://jdstiles.com/java/cct.html) So After Decode it by this site the password will apper

+## JavaScript : Is hashing more secure?

+### First : We Will Look At Source Code

+We Will Find This Hash

+> b89356ff6151527e89c4f3e3d30c8e6586c63962

+so we will use this site to know what type of this hash [hash-identification](https://www.onlinehashcrack.com/hash-identification.php#results)

+**The hash is Sha-1**

+### Second : We Will Decrypt it

+you can use hash-cat or any website to decrypt sha-1

+So the Password is : **adminz**